pixie-io/docs.px.dev/content/en/01-about-pixie/01-what-is-pixie.md

 * **Pixie Edge Module (PEM)**: Pixie's agent, installed per node.
 PEMs use eBPF to collect data, which is stored locally on the node.

 * **Vizier**: Pixie’s collector, installed per cluster.
 Responsible for query execution and managing PEMs.
+See [Architecture](/about-pixie/architecture) for a more in-depth view of the components in Vizier.

 * **Pixie Cloud**:  Used for user management, authentication, and proxying “passthrough” mode.
 Can be hosted or self-hosted.